 Which other muscles are affected by the accident are also a factor.
 We always assess the person as a whole when we see anyone struggling with “whiplash.”
 Psychological trauma is arguably the largest determinant of the amount of pain people feel.
 The nastier and more traumatic the experience the more the body physically holds onto the memory of that event.
 Almost like going into it’s shell.
 Still holding the body, or parts of the body, in a protective and inefficient moving pattern leading to muscles tiring, tightening and staying painful.

-As we explored in our post 50 Shades Of Pain this psychological part of the condition is huge.
+As we explored in our post What Is Pain?
+This psychological part of the condition is huge.
 Our main goal with our clients with the condition is to interrupt the movement patterns that are causing the pain.
 Get the person to see that their injuries can be eased and the movement can be pain free.
 When they feel the improvement the can believe they can be fixed and their own confidence in their body soon returns.

 Why Doesn’t It Exist In The Baltic States?